Postdoctoral Researcher ‘Impact of the English grain trade (1314-1815) in Northern Germany and the Baltic region’

 Salaries are supplemented with a holiday bonus of 8% and a year-end bonus of 8.3% per year.
-In addition, Utrecht University offers excellent secondary conditions, including an attractive retirement scheme, (partly paid) parental leave and flexible employment condition (multiple choice model).
-More information about working at Utrecht University can be found here.
+In addition, Utrecht University offers excellent secondary conditions, including an attractive retirement scheme, (partly paid) parental leave and (multiple choice model).
+More information can be found here.

 Over de organisatie

 A better future for everyone.
 This ambition motivates our scientists in executing their leading research and inspiring teaching.
 At , the various disciplines collaborate intensively towards major societal themes.
 Our focus is on Dynamics of Youth, Institutions for Open Societies, Life Sciences and Sustainability.

 The has around 6,000 students and 900 staff members.
 It comprises four knowledge domains: Philosophy and Religious Studies, History and Art History, Media and Culture Studies, and Languages, Literature and Communication.
 With its research and education in these fields, the faculty aims to contribute to a better understanding of the Netherlands and Europe in a rapidly changing social and cultural context.
 The enthusiastic and committed colleagues and the excellent amenities in the historical city center of Utrecht, where the faculty is housed, contribute to an inspiring working environment.